softwaremill/macwire/README.md

-due to limitations of the current macros implementation in Scala (for more details see [this discussion](https://groups.google.com/forum/?fromgroups=#!topic/scala-user/k_2KCvO5g04)) to avoid compilation errors it is necessary to add type ascriptions to the dependencies.
+due to limitations of the current macros implementation in Scala (for more details see [this discussion](https://groups.google.com/forum/?fromgroups=#!topic/scala-user/k_2KCvO5g04)) to avoid compilation errors it is recommended to add type ascriptions to the dependencies.
 This is a way of helping the type-checker that is invoked by the macro to figure out the types of the values which can be wired.